Adroiti/docs-for-code-review-tools/checkstyle-UnusedImports.md

-Pattern: Unused import statements
+Pattern: Unused `import` statement

 Issue: -

 ## Description

-Checks for unused import statements.
-Checkstyle uses a simple but very reliable algorithm to report on unused import statements.
 An import statement is considered unused if:

   - It is not referenced in the file.
 The algorithm does not support wild-card imports like `import java.io.*;`.
 Most IDE's provide very sophisticated checks for imports that handle wild-card imports.
   - It is a duplicate of another import.
 This is when a class is imported more than once.